Apr 25, 2025

 • Ongoing monitoring (including transaction monitoring)

-Fintech is a competitive market, with traditional institutions, tech giants, and startups all aiming to take up a dominant position—which is why global venture funding reached $451 billion in 2022.
+Fintech is a competitive market, with traditional institutions, tech giants, and startups all aiming to take up a dominant position.

 Therefore, fintech companies have to compete for users—and this means putting effort into making onboarding as quick and effortless as possible.
 At the same time, fintech apps and services are targeted by criminals who use financial platforms for money laundering, fraudulent, and terrorism financing purposes.